alanwthatcher/habitat-wordpress-demo/README.md

 # Habitat Wordpress Demo

-THe purpose of this demo is to show the use of Habitat in a situation where a pipeline may already exist for building and storing the artifiacts.
-Aside from fetching the package dependencies, this demo does not rely on the use of the Habitat Builder (public or private).
+THe purpose of this demo is to show the use of Habitat in a situation where a pipeline may already exist for building, storing, and deploying application artifiacts.
+Aside from fetching the package dependencies during the build phase, this demo does not rely on the use of the Habitat Builder (public or private).

 ## Demo Flow